-As the subtitle above completely gives away, this week I’ll be breaking down my personal opinions on unstable surface training and why I believe hockey players would be better spent using their off ice gym time using other training methods.
+As the subtitle above completely gives away, this week I’ll be breaking down my personal opinions on unstable surface training and why I believe hockey players would be better spent using their off-ice gym time using other training methods.

-As an introduction, we’ll first need to define some terms I will be using throughout the duration of this blog post, namely two of the most deeply rooted principals in the history of sports science theory:
+As an introduction, we’ll first need to define some terms I will be using throughout the duration of this blog post, namely two of the most deeply rooted principles in the history of sports science theory:

 Specificity and Overload.

 The measure of how effective any given program, periodization, exercise, loading parameter, technique, or training philosophy will be towards improving your hockey performance is best guided by how well, or how not well it encompasses the scientific principles of training.

 To measure a programs worth, you must first having a well-developed working understanding of the training principles, sports physiology, and the physiological breakdown of the sport in question.

 Two big players in the science of training principles are specificity and overload — and for the purpose of this blog will be defined as:

 Specificity: The principle of specificity is both the most important principle in hockey training as well as one of the most scientifically straightforward.
 Technically speaking, specificity means that training should tax and stimulate the underlying systems of the sport task.